Ann Harris Bennett

 • Q. Can I make an e-Check payment from my savings account?

-• No. you must use a regular checking account.
-No credit card checks, no savings accounts, home equity line checks, etc. can be used.
+• Yes. you can use a regular checking/saving account.
+No credit card checks, home equity line checks, etc. can be used.
 Be aware that funds can be drawn only on U.S. banks.
 If you’re using a credit union account, be sure to use the appropriate electronic routing number.

 • Q. Is my bank account information safe and my privacy secure?